dafriyie7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file contains tutorial on Shell, I/O Redirections and filters

-It also tells what each sript-file in this directory does
+It contains information about the function of each sript-file in this directory does

 0-hello_world		prints "Hello, World".
 1-confused_smiley	displays a confused smiley.